 We have manufacturing facilities in the United States and 17 other countries.
 All of these countries have been affected by the COVID-19 pandemic.
-We have limited production in about three quarters of our facilities around the world and some of our facilities have been closed because of the COVID-19 pandemic.
-Other facilities have experienced problems delivering products to customers because of disruption in logistics necessary to import, export, or to transfer products across borders.
-Depending on the length and severity of the COVID-19 pandemic, our ability to keep our manufacturing operations open, or re-open closed facilities, maintain appropriate labor levels, obtain necessary raw materials and parts and ship finished products to customers may be partially or completely disrupted, either on a temporary or prolonged basis.
-The realization of these risks to our manufacturing operations, labor force and supply chain could increase labor, commodity and energy costs, and has had, and could further have a negative impact on our trade sales, earnings, liquidity, cash flow and financial condition.
+All of our facilities are open and running at this time, with some capacity restrictions on our plants due to governmental orders.
+The U.S. and other governments have ordered that certain non-woven fabrics used to produce ComfortCore® innersprings be prioritized to produce medical supplies, resulting in shortages of the fabrics for non-medical applications.
+These shortages and very strong bedding demand have caused the Company temporarily to be unable to supply full industry demand for ComfortCore®.
+The Company has declared force majeure due to the shortages.
+Also, as demand has improved, we have experienced some temporary labor shortages.
+Some facilities had experienced problems delivering products to customers because of disruption in logistics necessary to import, export, or to transfer products across borders.
+Depending on the length and severity of the COVID-19 pandemic, our ability to keep our manufacturing operations open, maintain appropriate labor levels, obtain necessary raw materials and parts and ship finished products to customers may be partially or completely disrupted, either on a temporary or prolonged basis.
+The realization of these risks to our manufacturing operations, labor force and supply chain could also increase labor, commodity and energy costs.

-We have been and could be further negatively affected by governmental action in any one or more of the countries in which we operate by the imposition of even more restrictive measures concerning shelter-in-place or stay-at-home orders, public gatherings and human interactions, mandatory closures of retail establishments that sell our products or our customers' products, and restrictions on the import or export of products.
-Also, some of our manufacturing facilities have been temporarily closed as a result of mandatory governmental orders.
+We have been and could be further negatively affected by governmental action in any one or more of the countries in which we operate by the imposition of restrictive measures concerning shelter-in-place or stay-at-home orders, public gatherings and human interactions, mandatory closures of retail establishments that sell our products or our customers' products, and restrictions on the import or export of products.